cilium/cilium/Documentation/concepts/networking/masquerading.rst

 .. note::

-    eBPF based masquerading is currently not supported for IPv6 traffic.
+    The eBPF-based ip-masq-agent is currently not supported for IPv6 traffic.

 iptables-based
 **************